Orange County Community Housing Corp

 Outcomes

-*Remove barriers to sustainable homeownership through the provision of one-on-one counseling sessions creating individual action plans focused on the 4 C’s of financial progress that will lead to homeownership and assisting each of our families in unique financial circumstances with the financial education to become potential homebuyers.
+* Remove barriers to sustainable homeownership through the provision of one-on-one counseling sessions creating individual action plans focused on the 4 C’s of financial progress that will lead to homeownership and assisting each of our families in unique financial circumstances with the financial education to become potential homebuyers;

-SteppingUP Program - College Awareness Program (CAP)
+SteppingUP Program - College Access Program (CAP)

 Budget